hideaki-j/hideaki-j.github.io/index.md

 - Financial Markets by Yale University on Coursera
 - Introduction to Marketing by Wharton Online

-# Awards
+# Awards and Grants
-Received five awards including:
+Received six awards and grants including:
+- Travel Grants for SIGIR 2021 conference
 - Incentive Research Award, The Japanese Society for Artificial Intelligence Workshop on Interactive Information Access and Visual Mining, 2019.
   - His research paper that proposed an intention understanding method based on multi-task transfer learning before the emergence of BERT was selected as one of the best two out of more than 20 papers.
 - Mitsubishi Electric R&D Center president award for making the design process efficient by developing an IR algorithm and software, 2019.

+# Volunteers
+- SIGIR 2022 Conference Volunteer, Association for Computing Machinery (ACM).

 # First Author Publications